forcedotcom/sfdx-core/messages/scratchOrgInfoGenerator.md

 # AncestorIdVersionMismatchError

 The ancestorVersion in sfdx-project.json is not the version expected for the ancestorId you supplied. ancestorVersion %s. ancestorID %s."

+# unsupportedSnapshotOrgCreateOptions

+Org snapshots don’t support one or more options you specified: %s